Mamoun Hassan – 1937 – 2022

 Crucially, he transformed the National Film Development Fund (NFDF).
 Its record was poor.
-Out of twenty or so grants for scripts, only one was produced – Clash of the Titans.
+Prior to his appointment, out of twenty or so grants for scripts, only one was produced – Clash of the Titans.
 He changed the advisory board from writers to a writer, director, producer, distributor and exhibitor.
 Thereafter, the NFDF backed most of scripts that went into production, such as A Room with a View, Moonlighting, Dance with a Stranger.

-Mamoun left the NFFC in 1984 prior to its dissolution by the Conservative government in 1985.
-He did not return to public life in the UK preferring to concentrate on production.
+Mamoun left the NFFC in 1984 prior to its dissolution in 1985.
+He did not return to public life in the UK preferring to concentrate on production and education.